riteshakumar/Database-Design/README.md

 # Database-Design

-Designing a database structure for company and its business components.
+Design a database schema for company and its business components and fetch data from cloud omega server.

 Execution:
 ssh nedt-id@omega.uta.edu